lebao3105/app1cli/README.md

 ```

 ## Changing language
 There are 2 languages: Vietnamese and English (Default).
-You can change language manually by changing resource to lang_en (English) or lang_vi (Vietnamese) from uses clause on these files:
+You can change language manually by changing resource to lang_en (English) or lang_vi (Vietnamese) from uses clause in these files:
 * [Pascal/app1.pas](Pascal/app1.pas)
 * [Pascal/maths.pas](Pascal/maths.pas)
 * [Pascal/utils.pas](Pascal/app1_utils.pas)